MargoDoty21/ficam-playbooks/_fpki/fpki_PDVAL.md

 -	Some of the most common PDVAL purposes include:
     - Giving a person access to a building, an office, or a computer by verifying their [PIV](https://playbooks.idmanagement.gov/piv/){:target="_blank"}{:rel="noopener noreferrer"} credential.
     - Encrypting data or information.
-    - Verifying a digital signature (for example, signed email and digitally signed documents ).
+    - Verifying a digital signature (for example, in signed email and [digitally signed documents]https://playbooks.idmanagement.gov/signword//){:target="_blank"}{:rel="noopener noreferrer"}).
 -	PDVAL occurs every time a certificate is used.
 It involves building a path from a certificate to a high-level trusted entity known as a trust anchor.
--	A PDVAL path can be built with a locally configured trust store  or it can be done by using public repositories cited in the certificates themselves.
+-	A PDVAL path can be built with a locally configured [trust store]https://playbooks.idmanagement.gov/fpki/trust-stores){:target="_blank"}{:rel="noopener noreferrer"} or it can be done by using public repositories cited in the certificates themselves.
 A certificate repository is a system that contains certificates and information about them.
 -	The best certification path is typically the shortest path most likely to validate (be confirmed as sound or valid).
 -	Certification paths can be built in several different ways.
 -	If PDVAL finds that a certificate cannot be used to establish trust, the certificate is revoked (rejected) or considered unknown (the status cannot be determined).

 ## What Is PDVAL?
-Before using a public key contained in a certificate, a relying party first has to determine the authenticity of that certificate and, specifically, the validity of all the certificates leading to a trusted public key, called a trust anchor.
+Before using a public key contained in a certificate, a relying party (an entity that receives and uses identity and credential data from an identity provider and makes access control decisions based on that data, in accordance with the Federal Trust Framework and established federation governance) first has to determine the authenticity of that certificate and, specifically, the validity of all the certificates leading to a trusted public key, called a trust anchor.
 To do this, a two-step process called PDVAL, also called path processing, is performed:

 1. Trust Path Discovery – Establishes a certification path, which is an ordered list of certificates starting with a certificate that can be validated by one of the relying party's trust anchors and ending with the certificate to be validated (the target certificate).